AdamtayZzz/GAN/README.md

 # Basic Implementations of GAN
-The following implementations is based on Pytorch 1.4.0, and codes are tested on Google Colab
+The following implementations are based on Pytorch 1.4.0, and codes are tested on Google Colab
 ## GAN
 [Paper](https://arxiv.org/abs/1406.2661)
 ## DCGAN